 Cool off with a refreshing Mulberry Mojito!
-You’ll love this fruity twist on the classic mojito.
+You'll love this fruity twist on the classic mojito.
 Psst!
-You can make this mojito with blackberries or blueberries if you can’t find mulberries.
+You can make this mojito with blackberries or blueberries if you can't find mulberries.
 It's delicious with raspberries too—check out my raspberry mojito recipe!

 Mojitos are my favorite drink, hands-down.
 They are light, fresh-tasting, a little fizzy, a little sweet but not too sweet, and they can have so many variations!
-Sadly not all bars have fresh mint to make mojitos, so most of the time I have to make mojitos at home.
-And I’ve gotten pretty damn good at it.
-Aldo calls me his favorite bar tender.

 Several years ago I posted a recipe for Coconut Mojitos sweetened with Agave Syrup, and it is still one of my favorite drinks to mix at home.